edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 ### CMake

-Firstly, like we did with our first library, add this to CMake.
+Firstly, like we did with our first library, add this to CMake in Add External Dependencies section:

 ``` cmake
 # Maths lib